benlye/flash-multi/doc/Troubleshooting.md

    E.g.: `dfu-util.exe -R -a 2 -d 1EAF:0003 -D "C:\Temp\Multi-STM_TXFLASH_INV_OPENTX-v1.2.1.67.bin"`

 1. Unplug the module
-1. Plug the module in and watch the green LED - it blinks very rapidly, then blinks slightly slower, then goes out
+1. Plug the module in and watch the red LED - it blinks very rapidly, then blinks slightly slower, then goes out
 1. Unplug the module again
-1. Plug the module in and as soon as the green LED is in the second phase, hit **[Enter]** in the Command Prompt to run the flash command
+1. Plug the module in and as soon as the red LED is in the second phase, hit **[Enter]** in the Command Prompt to run the flash command

-You have about 0.5s to run the `dfu-util.exe` flash command while the green LED is in the second phase.
+You have about 0.5s to run the `dfu-util.exe` flash command while the red LED is in the second phase.

-You may need to try it a few times, but if you can hit enter in the command prompt as soon as the green LED changes to the second phase you will be able to re-flash the module and it will be back to normal.
+You may need to try it a few times, but if you can hit enter in the command prompt as soon as the red LED changes to the second phase you will be able to re-flash the module and it will be back to normal.
 Once you've got the hang of the timing you'll be able to do it easily.

 <p align=center><img src="../img/dfu-recovery.png"></p>